 If I apply now and am accepted, when would I begin?

-Chicago cohorts will be begin in Spring and Fall of 2014.
+The Chicago cohort will be begin in Fall of 2014.

 What is the length of each course?